roypur/9f-js/README.md

         : => -j

 ##f.decode(str)
-opposite of f.encode(str)
+Opposite of f.encode(str)

-##f.api(data, url, success, error)
+##f.api(data, Array[url1,url2..], success, error)
-send data as a x-api header to the server using http-post. the response is sendt to the success callback. if the request fails, the error callback is called.
+Send data as a x-api header to the server using http-post.
+The response is sendt to the success callback.
+If the request fails, the error callback is called.

+If you provide multiple urls, it will stop after the first successful request.

 ##f.loop(object,function)
-modify every key and value of a object. a string is sendt to the function and the function should return a string.
+Modify every key and value of a object.
+A string is sendt to the function and the function should return a string.
-example:
+Example:

     f.loop({'a n g':"wor-ld"},f.encode)